 Oh, I love this little chair!
 Not only are they super cute and lightweight, they are brilliant when your baby starts to want to sit more often and be part of the action.

-We used ours a lot when Alex was starting to experiment with new food because it was super easy to clean and kept him upright and comfortable enough while we helped him out with his food.
+We used ours a lot when my son was starting to experiment with new food because it was super easy to clean and kept him upright and comfortable enough while we helped him out with his food.

 It also means you can free up your hands (we sat ours on our kitchen bench a lot) while your little one watches you in the kitchen or moving about and you can still keep a close eye on them.
 Winner.